Mankera

 Bhakkar is located in the west of Punjab.
-The mighty Indus River flows on the western side of the district and the Jehlum and Chenab rivers both flow on the eastern side, all of which can be destructive during monsoon season.
-One third of the land is sandy, of which a small portion is irrigated by Thal canal and tube wells.
+The mighty Indus River flows on the western side of the district and the Jhelum and Chenab rivers both flow on the eastern side, all of which can be destructive during the monsoon season.
+One-third of the land is sandy, of which a small portion is irrigated by Thal canal and tubewells.
 The rest of the sandy land is cultivated and is entirely dependent upon rains.

-People mostly depend on agriculture which is highly dependent on rain; as such people are poor.
+The local population mainly depends on agriculture, which is highly dependent on rain; as such people are poor.
 Education and health facilities are not adequately available.

 History

-Origin of the name and ancient history

-The origins of Mankera according to tradition go back one thousand years BC; it is believed that Mankera was originally Malkherkot, founded by a Rajput called Mal Khera.
-The Mekan family have deep roots in Mankera.
-Mekan Raja ruled Mankera for 500 years.
-There is evidence that suggests a state by this name existed during Alexander's invasion of the subcontinent.
-Another tradition attempts to explain the name of Mankera: here most of the land is sandy with a number of sand dunes, and extremely hot summer weather which used to attract heavy sand storms.
-Due to the storms, sand dunes would shift from one place to another.
-In the local language sand dunes are called manr'r and the process of the shifting of sand is called kera.
-Both words combined to make Manr'rKera, which slowly turned to Mankera.
-The Arabs however called it Manker Kot, and during Muhammad bin Qasim's rule in greater Sindh, the conquest of Mankera by one of his generals, Abul Asswad bin Zahar is recorded.
-The first Muslim governor of Mankera was Ahmed bin Khuzema who died in Mankera and is buried in Mankera Fortress.
+The first Muslim governor of Mankera was Ahmed bin Khuzema who died there and is buried in Mankera Fortress.

-Following the downfall of Arab rule in Sindh, the Hindu king of Kanauj took possession of Mankera followed by the Mekan.
-The Abdali kings annexed Mankera and the adjoining areas and the Baloch gave way to Saddo Zai Pathans.
+Following the decline of Arab rule in Sindh, the Ghaznavid king Mahmud of Ghazni took possession of Mankera.
+The Abdali kings annexed Mankera and the adjoining areas and the Baloch gave way to Saddozai Pathans.
 The Pathan rule of the state ended with the famous siege of Mankera by Ranjit Singh which resulted in the forfeiture of Nawab Surbuland's claim to Mankera and his retreat to Dera Ismail Khan.